cosmos/ibc-go/docs/requirements/localhost-requirements.md

 # Business requirements

-The local host client provides a unified interface to interact with different applications on a single chain.
+The localhost client provides a unified interface to interact with different applications on a single chain.

 ## Problem